LSAMP STEM Bridge Program

 The LSAMP STEM Bridge Program introduces incoming underrepresented minority students to the world of opportunities in the STEM community by providing students with experiences in which they will gain skills to work with faculty in laboratory settings; become familiar with academic and professional resources; and discover their identities through engagement with the university.
 Through the Bridge Program, students develop a strong foundation to achieve academic success and earn their STEM degree.

-Programming of The LSAMP STEM Bridge Program
+Programming for the LSAMP STEM

 Problem Solving in STEM